gcochard/node-style-guide/Readme.md

 ## No nested closures

-Use closures, but don't nest them.
-Otherwise your code will become a mess.
+Use closures, but try not to nest them.
+If you find you need to pass data between a bunch of functions, use [async.waterfall][waterfall] to handle it.

 *Right:*